connie-feng/connie-feng.github.io/_posts/blog/software_engineering/2020-06-08-technical-interview-study-guide.md

 * much much more

 ## Questions
+* What are your favorite things about working here?
 * How would you describe the company culture?
 * What does a typical day look like for you?
+* What typical meetings would I be expected to attend?
+* What is your expectation for a successful candidate to get up to speed?
+* What did the company do during the 2020 pandemic to help manage and support employees?